sindresorhus/got/readme.md

 Type: `boolean`<br>
 Default: `false`

-When set to `true`, silently ignore invalid cookies instead of throwing an error.
+Ignore invalid cookies instead of throwing an error.
 Only useful when the `cookieJar` option has been set.
+Not recommended.

 ###### encoding